sysid/twbm/README.md

 If you are happy using [buku](https://github.com/jarun/buku), by all means stick with it.
 It is a great piece of OSS.

 However, there is no risk in trying [twbm](https://github.com/sysid/twbm). twbm is 100% buku compatible.
-If you do not like it you can migrate back without loosing your bookmark database.
+If you do not like it you can go back without loosing your bookmark database.

+So why not contribute directly to buku?
+Because I do not agree with all design decisions (see also Architecture) and I had to make too many compromises.

 To harness `twbm`'s power, you should use the correct FTS search syntax (see: https://www.sqlite.org/fts5.html chapter 3).
 I did not make efforts to sanitize incorrect user input (see examples).